Product Liability Insurance: Costs, Benefits, and Who Needs It

-- Need for professional crisis consultant
+- Need for a professional crisis consultant

 - Third-party indemnity

-- Other risk factors such as shipping, media costs, storage, legal fees, refunds, lost gross profit, need for lab testing, and the extent of recall costs for your business and customers.
+- Other risk factors such as shipping, media costs, storage, legal fees, refunds, lost gross profit, the need for lab testing, and the extent of recall costs for your business and customers.

 What is Product Liability Insurance for Small Businesses?

+Product insurance for small businesses can be important too.
 Although small businesses put in a lot of hard work to ensure they make quality products, there is still a chance their goods don’t work properly.

-For example, if a food service cooks food that triggers an allergic reaction, their business would be held liable for the accident.
+For example, if a food service cooks food that triggers an allergic reaction, their business would be liable for the accident.

-Additionally, if one of your products caused injury, damage, or death, you could be held liable and sued.
+Additionally, if one of your products caused injury, damage, or death, you could be liable and sued.